Steel Reserve

 Steel Reserve, also known as 211, is an American lager brand owned and produced by Steel Brewing Company, which is owned by Miller, a subsidiary of Molson Coors.
 The drink comes in "Black" and "Silver" varieties, also known as "Triple Export Malt Liquor" and "High Gravity Lager", respectively.
 It has a high alcohol content (typically 8.1% ABV).
 It was introduced in 1994.

 General

 Steel Reserve is sold in 42 USoz bottles.
 It also is distributed in 24 USoz cans, 22 USoz bottles, 16 USoz cans in packs of four or six, and 12 USoz cans in packs of six or twelve.
 In 2016 the company replaced its 40 oz. narrow-neck glass bottles with 42 oz. wide-neck, shatterproof plastic bottles.

 Availability

 The 40-ounce, 8.1% ABV variety is widely available throughout the US; however, some states require the beverage to be sold as a diluted 6.0% ABV and in Utah 5.0% ABW within accordance of state law.

-In 2015, a new lineup of fruit flavored 8.0% ABV 16 fl. oz. cans was introduced in the United States.
-Flavors include: BLK Berry, Hard Pineapple, Spiked Punch, Spiked Razz, and Spiked Watermelon.